esamattis/subssh/README.markdown

 No releases are made yet, but you can try installing from git-repository.

-Since is there is only a development version available, usage of a Python [virtualenv][4] highly recommended.
+Since is there is only a development version available, usage of a Python [virtualenv][4] is highly recommended.
 In Debian based distros it can be found from *python-virtualenv* -package.

 [4]: http://pypi.python.org/pypi/virtualenv